 - Run Customer Import Wizard of Store Manager for PrestaShop to upload exported file with customer details and passwords.

 - Restore your Admin passwords and check customers’ passwords if you know the password to any account.

-If you haven’t widened your customer-base, because was afraid of password recovery process, Store Manager for PrestaShop is a game-changer.
+If you haven’t widened your customer database being afraid of password recovery process, Store Manager for PrestaShop is a game-changer.
 With it and little efforts you will be able to perform the task.Download 30-day fully-functional version of the application and move PrestaShop customers with passwords at no charge –